serain/serain.github.io/_posts/2020-01-04-pull-based-pipelines.md

 ## Hazards of push-based CI/CD tooling

-Let's define "push-based" in this context: if you're using something like CircleCI or Jenkins to deploy, those tools are _pushing_ your services:
+Let's define "push-based" in this context.
+If you're using something like CircleCI or Jenkins to deploy, those tools are _pushing_ your services:
 * they're building and _pushing_ your image to a container registry
 * they're _pushing_ your updated manifests to production